-• Mai Aoki, Department of Ecology, shared that Rich Doenges will be leaving State service in March, and the new staff person hired for his role will take his WCMAC seat.
-Ecology is working with State District 19 representatives to help rebuild the Ilwaco dock that

-- Corey Niles, WDFW, shared no updates but thanked Carrie for her updates on the agency request legislation.
+- Mai Aoki, Department of Ecology, shared that Rich Doenges will be leaving State service in March, and the new staff person hired for his role will take his WCMAC seat.
+Ecology is working with State District 19 representatives to help rebuild the Ilwaco dock that burned down.
+She commented that if anyone has any regulatory needs for qualification or questions to contact Rich Doenges (until March 15th) or the Office of Regulatory Assistance. - Corey Niles, WDFW, shared no updates but thanked Carrie for her updates on the agency request legislation.
 He did point to HB 1010, noting WCMAC's previous support for that bill. - Mike Rechner, WDNR, shared no updates but noted that he's happy to answer any questions.